Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Numerical Studies

-Note that $S.E.$ is the standard error of each method. $\hat{P}$ is the probability estimate from the optimal SIS, which is most accurate, i.e., 0.00996.
-In Table~\ref{tab:ex2}, the smaller CMC ratio translates to a smaller number of replications used in each row's method divided by the number of replications necessary for CMC in \eqref{eq:CMC_estimator} to achieve the standard error in the row, which means better computational saving for the same accuracy level.
+{Note that $S.E.$ is the standard error of each method. ${P}$ is the target failure probability $\mathbb{P}\left( Y >l \right)$ we would like to estimate.
+The smaller CMC ratio translates to a smaller number of replications used in each row's method divided by the number of replications necessary for CMC in \eqref{eq:CMC_estimator} to achieve the standard error in the row, which means better computational saving for the same accuracy level.}